Proactive Security profiles. Automated.

 Apparmor and modern software development

-Many drivers, including dev tools, can help automate software delivery from development to production in a highly automated fashion.
+• Many services, including dev tools, can help automate software delivery from development to production in a highly automated fashion.
 This fosters quick and agile releases of new versions with new features, maintenance fixes, and upgrades.

-Manually adapting AppArmor profiles to this moving target is hard and will often result in a cat-and-mouse chase that will limit the profile’s effectiveness.
+Manually adapting AppArmor profiles to this moving target is challenging and often results in a cat-and-mouse chase that limits the profile’s effectiveness.

-Building on open-source frameworks and libraries is the foundation of modern software development.
-These dependencies are essential building blocks enabling developers to rapidly build powerful and flexible applications.
+• Building on open-source frameworks and libraries is the foundation of modern software development.
+These dependencies are essential building blocks, enabling developers to build robust and flexible applications rapidly.
 However, the sheer number of dependencies that modern applications rely on makes maintenance and security challenging.